-Losses on devaluation of securities for the years ended 31st March, 2017 and 2016 were ¥7 million (\$62 thousand) and ¥42 million, respectively, which consisted of ¥7 million (\$62 thousand) on equity securities for the year ended 31st March, 2017, and ¥42 million on equity securities for the year ended 31st March, 2016.
+Losses on devaluation of securities for the years ended 31st March, 2017 was ¥7 million, which consisted of ¥7 million on equity securities for the year ended 31st March, 2017.

 Determining whether the fair value is "significantly declined" is based on the fair value declining by more than 50% or the criteria considering the trend of the fair value during a certain past period and credit risks of the issuers when the fair value declined between 30% and 50% of the acquisition cost.